 How soon after birth can my baby go to the parents I choose?

 your preferences, legal aspects of adoption (which vary by state), and the cooperation of the birthfather.
 Many women opt for their baby to be placed directly with the adoptive family from the hospital, but you may choose temporary care while considering adoption.

 How much will my child know about me?

-That depends on what type of adoption you choose – open, semi-open, or confidential.
-Also, your agency will encourage you to provide your complete medical and social history to your child, no matter what type of adoption you choose (in some states this is required).
+This depends on the type of adoption you choose – open, semi-open, or confidential.
+Regardless, agencies typically encourage you to provide your complete medical and social history for your child, which is a requirement in some states.

 Does the birthfather have any rights?

 Both you and the birthfather have rights.
-If you disagree about adoption or you no longer have a relationship with him, your agency will work with the birthfather and/or the courts to determine if his rights can be terminated.
+If there is disagreement about adoption or you are no longer in a relationship with him, the agency will work with the birthfather and/or the courts to determine if his rights can be terminated.

-Can my child find me if he/she wants to search someday?
+Can my child find me if they want to search someday?

-Laws in your state determine when your child may have access to information in the adoption file.
+State laws dictate when your child may access information in the adoption file.

 Adoption is a profound and life-changing decision, both for you and your child.
 It’s a journey of love, courage, and sometimes, sacrifice.
 At Positive Choices, we understand the complexities and emotions involved in this choice.
 We are here to support you with compassion, respect, and confidentiality, every step of the way.